Face of the Other: Levinas, Postmodern Ethics, and Jewish Thought

 The program will involve intensive reading, dialogue, and writing, with seminars, lectures, workshops, and guest speakers.
 Students will share responses in brief papers, journal entries, and oral presentations.
 They will undertake an individual exploration (their major piece of writing) to investigate, apply, or otherwise creatively engage with Levinas’ vision in relation to a topic that matters to them.
 We will fashion our own stories and models to engage contemporary cultural, political, and intellectual debates about what it means to lead an ethical life.

-humanities, social sciences, arts, community work, theology, law, education, and writing.
+This offering will prepare you for careers and advanced study in: humanities, social sciences, arts, community work, theology, law, education, and writing.